Nagaland Jobs : NIT Nagaland Recruitment 2025

 No. of posts : 1

-Essential Educational Qualification: M.E. / M. Tech / M.S. / M. Sc or equivalent degree in Electronics and Communication Engineering / Nanotechnology/Electronics with GATE / NET score.
-Candidate must get at least 60% marks or 6.5 CGPA out of 10 in UG and PG Degree.
+Essential Educational Qualification: PhD (Completed/Thesis Submitted case also considered) in Electronics and Communication Engineering, with at least 65% marks or 6.5 CGPA (on a scale of 10) in preceding degrees.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!